fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 **Expert Parallelism (EP)** is for MoE (Mixture of Experts) models.
 You distribute different experts across GPUs, and tokens get routed to the right expert.
 If you have 64 experts and 8 GPUs, each GPU might hold 8 experts.
 The tricky part is load balancing—some experts get more traffic than others, so you need good routing.
 This is still model parallelism because a single sample's forward pass may require multiple GPUs (different experts for different tokens).

-### System-Level Techniques

-These aren't parallelism strategies per se, but they're essential for scaling:

-**Offloading** moves optimizer states or parameters to CPU or NVMe storage, freeing GPU memory at the cost of slower training.
-ZeRO-Offload and ZeRO-Infinity are examples.

-**Activation Checkpointing** recomputes activations during backward pass instead of storing them, trading computation for memory.
-This is almost always used with FSDP.

-**KV Cache Paging** (used in inference systems like vLLM) virtualizes KV cache memory, allowing you to serve more concurrent requests than would fit in GPU memory.

 ### Combining Strategies